Salary Calculator Assumptions and Methodology

 Not included in our calculator

-- Marriage allowance or blind person's allowance.
+- Marriage allowance.

 - Gift Aid donations (which can extend the basic-rate band for higher-rate taxpayers).